 LONGi introduces the new Hi-MO 6 series of photovoltaic modules to the Colombian market

-MEDELLIN, Colombia, March 16, 2023 /PRNewswire-HISPANIC PR WIRE/ -- On March 9, 2023, in Medellin, Colombia, the world's leading solar technology manufacturer, LONGi, presented its new series of photovoltaic modules, Hi-MO 6.
+MEDELLIN, Colombia, March 17, 2023 /PRNewswire/ -- On March 9, 2023, in Medellin, Colombia, the world's leading solar technology manufacturer, LONGi, presented its new series of photovoltaic modules, Hi-MO 6.

 The company gathered at the Dann Carlton Medellín Hotel its customers, strategic allies and associations around the Explorer module: classic, but with extraordinary novelties, which is the first product of the series to land in Colombia.